Signatures of Witt spaces with boundary: Index theorems on stratified Witt spaces with boundary

 We now continue and explain how the arguments in \cite{PiVe} extend to the setting of an even dimensional smoothly stratified Witt space $\overline{M}$ with boundary, with an iterated cone-edge metric $g$ on its regular part $M$, which is assumed to be product $g= dx^2 \oplus g_{\partial M}$ in a collar neighborhood of the boundary $\partial M$.
 Consider the signature operator $D$, defined as in \eqref{D}.
 Exactly as in \eqref{D-product}, in the collar neighborhood of the boundary $D$ takes the form

 where $\sigma$ is a bundle isomorphism and $B$ is the tangential operator acting on $\partial M$.
 By the geometric Witt assumption, \cite[Theorem 1.1]{ALMP1} assert that $B$ is essentially self-adjoint with discrete spectrum.
 Consider the positive spectral projection $P_+(B)$ of $B$.
 We are going to fix a closed domain of $D$ by putting Atiyah-Patodi-Singer boundary conditions $P_+(B)$ at $\partial M$.
-(We do not need to impose boundary conditions at the singular strata of $M$, since the Hodge Dirac operator $\slashed{\partial}$, and hence also the signature operator $D$, are essentially self-adjoint due to the geometric Witt assumption in Assumption \ref{Witt}. \footnote{As already pointed out we pass from the Witt condition to the geometric Witt condition by suitably rescaling the metric.}) More precisely, we write $L^2(M,g)$ for the $L^2$-completion of either $\Omega_c^\pm(M)$ and define the maximal domain of $D$ by
+(We do not need to impose boundary conditions at the singular strata of $M$, since the Hodge Dirac operator $\slashed{\partial}$, and hence also the signature operator $D$, are essentially self-adjoint due to the geometric Witt assumption in Assumption \ref{Witt}. \footnote{As already pointed out we pass from the Witt condition to the geometric Witt condition by suitably rescaling the metric.}) More precisely, we write $L^2\Omega^*(M,g)$ for the $L^2$-completion of either $\Omega_c^\pm(M)$ and define the maximal domain of $D$ by

-We want to single out the smooth subspace of elements in $\dom_{\max}(D)$ that are in some sense smooth up to the boundary.
-To do so, we introduce the compact double $\overline{M}_d$ of $\overline{M}$ with the natural involutive diffeomorphism interchanging the two copies of $\overline{M}$.
-This defines a smoothly stratified Witt space without boundary and we write $\Omega^*(M)$ for the restriction to $M$ of smooth differential forms over the open regular part of $\overline{M}_d$.
+We want to single out the smooth subspace of elements in $\dom_{\max}(D)$ that are smooth up to the boundary.
+We write $\Omega^*(M\cup\partial M)$ for the smooth forms on $M\cup \partial M $ that are smooth up to the boundary, with $M$ and $\partial M$ denoting the regular parts of the corresponding smoothly stratified Witt spaces.
 We then define the core domain for $D$ with Atiyah-Patodi-Singer boundary conditions by

-We fix the closed extension of $D$ with domain $\dom(D)$ defined as the graph-closure of the core domain $\dom^c_+(D)$ in $L^2(M,g)$.
+We fix the closed extension of $D$ with domain $\dom(D)$ defined as the graph-closure of the core domain $\dom^c_+(D)$ in $L^2\Omega^*(M,g)$.
 Then, using the microlocal heat kernel description by Albin and Gell-Redman in \cite[Theorems 1 and 4.13]{AGR17}, we may proceed exactly as in \cite[Proposition 8.1]{PiVe} and obtain the McKean-Singer index formula.

 \begin{prop} $D$ is Fredholm with index

 \end{prop}

 We can now proceed with the derivation of the index formula as in \cite[Theorem 8.4]{PiVe}, which is in turn directly based on the seminal work of Atiyah-Patodi-Singer. .
 Recall that $B$ is discrete by \cite[Theorem 1.1]{ALMP1} and let $\{\lambda_n\}_{n\in \N_0}$ be an enumeration of the non-zero eigenvalues of $B$, counted with their multiplicities and ordered in ascending order.
 Denote by $\textup{sign}(\lambda)$ the sign of an eigenvalue $\lambda$.
 Then the eta function of $B$ is defined for $\Re(s) \gg 0$ by